4065 Meinel: Orbit and classification

 The S-type asteroid is a member of the Flora family, one of the largest groups of stony asteroids in the main-belt.
 It orbits the Sun in the inner main-belt at a distance of 2.1–2.4 AU once every 3 years and 5 months (1,247 days).
 Its orbit has an eccentricity of 0.08 and an inclination of 5° with respect to the ecliptic.

-A first precovery was taken at the discovering observatory in 1953, extending Meinels observation arc by 7 years prior to its discovery.
+A first precovery was taken at the discovering observatory in 1953, extending Meinel's observation arc by 7 years prior to its discovery.

 Physical characteristics

 Rotation period

 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Meinel measures 3.87 kilometers in diameter and its surface has an albedo of 0.270.
 As of 2016, the asteroid's composition, shape and rotation period remains unknown.

 Diameter and albedo

 The survey designation "P-L" stands for Palomar–Leiden, named after Palomar and Leiden Observatory, which collaborated on the fruitful Palomar–Leiden survey in the 1960s.
 Gehrels used Palomar's Samuel Oschin telescope (also known as the 48-inch Schmidt Telescope), and shipped the photographic plates to Ingrid and Cornelis van Houten at Leiden Observatory where astrometry was carried out.
 The trio are credited with the discovery of several thousand minor planets.